Validation: Assuring Data Integrity

 ‘Remembering’ validation results

 The DHT offers a shortcut — it remembers the validation results of existing entries.
 You can ask the validation authorities for the parties’ previous transactions if they detected any problems.
 You can assume that they have done the same thing for the transaction prior to those, and so on.
-As long as you trust a decent number of your peers to be playing by the rules, the validation results attached to the most recent entry ‘proves’ the validity of all the entries before it.
+As long as you trust a decent number of your peers to be playing by the rules, the validation result attached to the most recent entry ‘proves’ the validity of all the entries before it.

 How validation rules are defined